traehflow/moneytransf/README.md

 # moneytransf
 Sample application for journalling money transfers

 Postgresql database is used.
+I've tested it with version 14.1

+## User roles
+There are two user roles for this application:
+ - ADMIN - can import merchants, update arbitrary merchant details, except total transactions sum and force transactions cleaning task.
+ - MERCHANT - can perform a transaction and edit details for him/herself.

 ## Implemented endpoints:
  - POST /import/merchants - Import merchants from csv file.
-The format of each line is as follows: merchant,merchant@mail.com,merchant@mail.com,ENABLED
+The format of each line is as follows: merchant,merchant@mail.com,merchant@mail.com,ENABLED.
+ADMIN role is required for this endpoint.
  - GET /merchants/ - list all merchants
  - UPDATE /merchants/{merchantId} - update merchant.
 All fields can be updated except totalTransactionSum.
+ADMIN role is required for this endpoint.
+ - UPDATE /merchants/ - Update currently logged merchant.
+MERCHANT role is required for this endpoint.
  - DELETE /transactions/forceClean?millisAgo=number - cleans all transactions except those before millisAgo milliseconds.
  - DELETE /transactions/ - Forces transaction deletion task.
+ADMIN role is required
- - POST /transactions/ - Performs a transaction
+ - POST /transactions/ - Performs a transaction.
+MERCHANT role is required.

 #### POST transaction body is looking like this:
 ```JSON